harukataro/quest-submission/chapter1/day1.md

 ## Explain the difference between a script and a transaction.

-script is that program before deploying and such as Cadance on Flow, Solidity on Ethereum.
+script is that program before deploying and such as Cadence on Flow, Solidity on Ethereum.
 Transaction is that execution of programs triggered by wallet account.